amalexsy/alisonalexsy.com/_posts/2018-03-09-asteroid-retrieval-mission.md

 <img src="{{site.url}}/assets/img/hohmann_transfer.jpg" alt="Hohmann Transfer">

 ### Earth Lunar Altitude Insertion and Phasing

 #### Lunar Insetion

 #### Closing Notes
-Although this project was not easy and we weren't able to find everything out as a team, it challenged our research skills and made us perser
+Although this project was not easy and we weren't able to find everything out as a team, it challenged our research skills and made us persevere.

 #### References